Updated Monday, Feb. 20, 2017

 - A home, including a mobile home or prefabricated residence, or a substantial addition to or major renovation of a home.

 In all these specified item added sales tax situations, the tax levied must be the same as your state's general sales tax rate.

 If you itemize and the sales tax deduction works for you, great.
-Claim it your 2013 amount this filing season.
+Claim it on your tax return this filing season.

 You also might find these items of interest: